 If a cluttered desk is a sign of a cluttered mind, what’s an empty desk a sign of? – Albert Einstein

-It’s rare that you will find a tutor with an empty desk,” suggests James Goldsmith of 11 Plus Tutors in Essex in the UK.
+It’s rare that you will find a tutor with an empty desk,” suggests James.

 Many tutors find that their desks get cluttered from time to time and their time is spent shuffling through papers or finding ways to work around the mess.
 Even your computer's desktop can be cluttered with files.
 This clutter can make you mentally exhausted, unproductive and de-motivated.
 If you go on Oomph you will be able to learn more about how clutter affects you and how you can deal with it.

 One way to end clutter in your workspace is to set aside 1- to 15 minutes at the end of your workday.
 Spend this time de-cluttering.